cashaw-mt/emoji-commit-messages/README.md

 # Emoji commit messages

 A fun paradigm to encourage cleaner commits.
+This is a CHANGE this is another CHANGE CHANGE!!

+Change me again!
+This is MASTER
 ## Motivation

 Images (including emoji) help clarify what a given commit accomplishes,